vippsas/vipps-developers/newsletters/2021-09-newsletter.md

 is available on GitHub:

-The Vipps Merchant Management API will let partners, banks and large corporations manage their merchants and sale units.
+The Vipps Merchant Management API will let partners, banks and large corporations manage their merchants and sales units.
 See the GitHub repository for background and priorities.

 ## Vipps Login support for authentication/registration outside of browser/app (CIBA)